OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/datasource.md

           password: pass2
 ```

-### Specifying a Datasource in Java Code
+### Specifying a DataSource in Java Code
-Use the `@DataSource("db1")` annotation to specify the name of the datasource, which corresponds to a key in the configuration file:
+Use the `@DataSource("db1")` annotation to specify the name of the datasource, corresponding to the key in the configuration file.
 ```java
 @DataSource("db1")
 public void method1() {